geocommunity/blog_website/content/post/2022-02-23-raster-analysis/index.en.markdown

 Now we have a raster stack we can work with!

-## 10 A cool new package called Layer
+## 10. A fun new package called Layer

 One fun little package I stumbled on recently is called `layer`.
 It doesn't really serve a purpose in terms of analysis, but will be good for making figures that demonstrate the datasets used.